+You may contact the IRS Website

+www.irs.gov at the "Where's my

+Refund?" link to check the status

+of your refund.
+Another option is

+additional tax, the IRS will add some

+Extension has been filed.
+BUT, you

+may not be able to relax quite yet.

+missing earlier or any items verify Schedules with incomplete

-Installment Plans.
-IRS offers installment plans with set-up fees of up to \$120 if the amount owed for tax, penalties and interest is \$50,000 or less and all tax returns have been filed timely.
+with set-up fees of up to \$120 if the amount owed for tax, penalties and interest is \$50,000 or less and all tax returns have been filed timely.
 I can help.

 Credit Card Payments.

 A "convenience fee" up to 2.25% applies plus any interest until the balance is paid off.
-Call 1-888-PAY1040 to-set up plan.
+Call 1-888-PAY1040 to set up plan.
 On No!
 I Forgot...

+Still Searching For That Refund?
 If you forgot some key information, I can file an amended return.
 You have 3 years after the filing deadline to change your return.
-Most 2012 & earlier returns have passed their deadline for filing an amendment.
-Call me if you have discovered tax documents or information that you originally omitted from a previously filed Tax Return.
+Most 2012 & earlier returns have calling the IRS Tax Hotline at 800-829passed their deadline 1954.
+Both the Website and Hotline for filing an See "April 18" on Page 2 > Thank You!